-If a stockholder or stockholder group wishes to recommend a nominee or nominees for director for possible inclusion in our proxy statement and proxy card relating to our 2023 Annual Meeting, the stockholder(s) should submit such recommendation in writing, including the nominee's name and qualifications for Board membership, to our Corporate Secretary at our principal executive offices.
+If a stockholder or stockholder group wishes to recommend a nominee or nominees for director for possible inclusion in our proxy statement and proxy card relating to our 2024 Annual Meeting, the stockholder(s) should submit such recommendation in writing, including the nominee's name and qualifications for Board membership, to our Corporate Secretary at our principal executive offices.
 The stockholder(s) should also provide the written consent of each recommended nominee to serve as a member of our Board, if so elected, as well as a written statement that the recommended nominee intends to tender his or her irrevocable resignation upon his or her election or re-election, which resignation shall become effective only upon the nominee's failure to receive the requisite number of votes and the acceptance by our Board of such resignation.

 If a stockholder desires to nominate a candidate for election of our Board, the stockholder must give timely notice to our Corporate Secretary at our principal executive offices.
-Under our Bylaws, the notice is timely if our Corporate Secretary receives it no earlier than June 2, 2023 (120 days prior to the anniversary of the mailing date of this year's proxy materials) and no later than July 2, 2023 (90 days prior to the anniversary of the mailing date of this year's proxy materials).
-If, however, the date of the Annual Meeting is more than 25 days earlier or more than 25 days later than the anniversary date of the prior Annual Meeting, notice must be received not later than the close of business on the date that is ten calendar days following the date on which public announcement of the date of the Annual Meeting is first made.
+Under our Bylaws, the notice is timely if our Corporate Secretary receives it no earlier than 8:00 a.m., Central Time, on June 1, 2024 (120 days prior to the anniversary of the mailing date of this year's proxy materials) and no later than 5:00 p.m., Central Time, on July 1, 2024 (90 days prior to the anniversary of the mailing date of this year's proxy materials).
+If, however, the date of the Annual Meeting is more than 25 days earlier or more than 25 days later than the anniversary date of the prior Annual Meeting, notice must be received not earlier than 8:00 a.m., Central Time, on the 120th day prior to such Annual Meeting and not later than 5:00 p.m., Central Time, on the later of (i) the 90th day prior to such Annual Meeting, or (ii) the 10th day following the date on which public announcement of the date of the Annual Meeting is first made.
 The notice must be in writing and must include the nominee's name and qualifications for service on our Board.
-Our Bylaws also require that the notice include the written consent of each nominee to serve as a member of our Board, if so elected as well as a written statement that the director nominee intends to tender his or her irrevocable resignation upon his or her election or re-election, which resignation shall become effective only upon the nominee's failure to receive the requisite number of votes and the acceptance by our Board of such resignation.
+Our Bylaws also require that the notice include the written consent of each nominee to serve as a member of our Board, if so elected, as well as a written statement that the director nominee intends to tender his or her irrevocable resignation upon his or her election or re-election, which resignation shall become effective only upon the nominee's failure to receive the requisite number of votes and the acceptance by our Board of such resignation.
 Stockholders are also advised to review our Bylaws, which contain additional requirements with respect to the nomination of directors by stockholders.
-In addition, to comply with newly-enacted Rule 14a-19 of the Exchange Act, stockholders must provide notice of the intent to solicit proxies in support of director nominees (other than our nominees) for the 2023 annual meeting by notifying our Corporate Secretary no later than September 11, 2023.
+In addition, the notice of nomination must comply with Rule 14a-19 under the Exchange Act.
 Please note that the notice requirement under Rule 14a-19 is in addition to the applicable notice requirements under the advance notice provisions of our amended and restated bylaws as described above.